Frequently Asked Questions

 18. What if my question is not in this FAQ list?

 Yes, but only if you take the necessary precautions.
 Never launch a weather balloon in an area with congested air space and always coordinate your launch with the appropriate authorities.
 In the US that may include filing a NOTAM (Notice to Airmen).
 For our Canadian customers, it includes contacting Transport Canada and Navigation Canada.
 This important process informs air traffic controllers and pilots to be on the lookout for a weather balloon when flying in the same airspace as your weather balloon.
 It also gives them a way of contacting you if they need you to delay your launch or get an update on your weather balloon’s position.
-Filing a NOTAM is easy and only takes a few minutes.
-Our comprehensive flight manual that comes with every Eagle Kit will guide you through the entire process.
-Every week over 10,000 weather balloons are launched by meteorological organizations around the world.
-There are also an additional 10-20 amateur launches performed each week.
-To date there has never been a report of an airplane striking a weather balloon.

 Flights typically last two to three hours.
 Flight time depends on how much helium you put in your balloon and the size of your parachute.
 The more helium you use, the faster your balloon will climb.
 It also means your balloon will burst at a lower altitude.
 Typical ascent times are one to two hours.
 A larger parachute will also increase your flight time by reducing your descent rate.
 Typical descent times are 30 minutes to one hour.
 To calculate your ascent time for a given size balloon and payload, use our balloon performance calculator.